akhealth/EIS-Modernization/UsabilityResearch.md

 #### SME Assignment

-1. DPA director sends SME request to Regional Managers and Supervisors:
+1. DPA director, or designee, sends SME request to Regional Managers and Supervisors:

     a.
 Description of the contract
     b.
 How many users are needed